AndreasYNY/autoPurgeBot/readme.md

-# AutoPrune discord channel
+# AutoPurge discord channel

 made with extensibility in mind, tho it only have 1 purpose.

 ## Usage
 1. will provide a docker-compose file, if i remember to make one. (i won't test it either lol)
 2. invite the bot to your server of choice
-3. do `/autoPrune` on a channel and it will prune every 2 weeks (14 days).
+3. do `/autoPurge` on a channel and it will purge every 2 weeks (14 days).
 This bot is made for a specific server, might add custom range later.

 ## Powered by
 - Discord.js